 I have flown Jetstar both times I went to Bali and have found very cheap flights.
 Air Asia is another very popular airline to use and they have very cheap flights to Bali from Perth.
 Other airlines include QANTAS, Virgin Australia, Malaysian Airlines and Garuda Indonesia.
 Australian’s get a visa on arrival, make sure you have AUD money, about $60 for two people, notes only, they don’t accept coins.
-For all other countries, look up clearly what you need to do because once you get there its more confusing and hazy then the Mad Hatter’s tea party in Alice in Wonderland.
+For all other countries, look up clearly what you need to do because once you get there it’s more confusing and hazy than the Mad Hatter’s tea party in Alice in Wonderland.
 There are no signs on what to do or where to go and people end up following each other trying to find that one person on the flight that knows what they are doing.

 Arriving at Denpasar (DPS), Ngurah Rai International Airport Bali!